A liturgically astute deacon told me the other day, "You know, you guys at CanticaNOVA are really cutting edge."

 - Parishes have come to see "rubrics" not as a nasty word, but as a means of ennobling liturgy and maintain a clear link to tradition.

-CNP has facilitated this attitude by offering some fantastic books by Bishop Elliott: Ceremonies of the Modern Roman Rite, Ceremonies of the Liturgical Year and Liturgical Question Box, as well as the actual Rites themselves!
+CNP has facilitated this attitude by offering some fantastic books by Bishop Elliott: Ceremonies of the Modern Roman Rite, Ceremonies of the Liturgical Year and Liturgical Question Box.

 Fr.
 Scott Haynes has a rubrical guide to the Extraordinary Form, too.